-Believe it or not, I’m saving up to move house therefore I thought that economising eith my nails would be a good call.
-I just didn’t want to look ungroomed.
-My own nails just never grow and split constantly.
-I’ve tried what feels like every vitamin and strengthening polish in the world and nothing has worked.
+At the moment, I’m saving up to move house therefore I thought that economising with my nails would be a good call.
+Budgeting doesn’t mean that I want to look ungroomed.
+My own nails just never seem to grow and split constantly.
+I’ve tried what feels like every vitamin supplement and strengthening polish in the world and nothing has worked consistently.
 I want to have pretty and preferably glittery nails so I felt like I needed a little help in the nails department.

 One of the Facebook groups that I belong to (I’m pretty sure it was Mrs Gloss and The Goss) had members raving about the Primark Stick-On False nails, and as I’m a huge fan on the Ps… makeup range, I definitely thought that these were worth a go.

 At my local Primark which is pretty small, there was a wide range of nail choices, starting from as little as £1 for basic matte nails.
 Chrome, glitter and metallic nails cost £2 and more complicated designs (such as the gorgeous unicorn design not to mention the pretty Disney Villain range too) cost £3.
 I figured that was a huge saving when compared with going to the salon, I had nothing to lose if it didn’t work.